unlock-protocol/docs/docs/basics/new-to-web3/what-is-a-smart-contract.md

 Smart contracts work by executing statements that are written into code on a blockchain.
 A network of computers then executes the actions when predetermined conditions have been met and verified.

-These actions could include transferring funds to the digital wallets, creating a membership to access an online resource, sending a notification, or issuing an event ticket.
+These actions could include transferring funds between digital wallets, creating a membership to access an online resource, sending a notification, or issuing an event ticket.
 The blockchain is then updated when the transaction is completed.
 That means the transaction cannot be changed once it has been verified.

 > 💡 **A vending machine is an analogy for a “smart contract”**